A Global Campaign Promoting Toxics-Free Sustainable Development Goals

 Toxics-Free SDGs Campaign Pledge:

-IPEN has drafted a Pledge, currently available in Arabic, English, French, Kiswahili, Portuguese, Russian and Spanish, and welcomes all public interest, non-profit, non-governmental, civil society organizations to support it.
+IPEN has drafted a Pledge, currently available in Arabic, English, French, Kiswahili, Portuguese, Russian, Spanish, and Tamil, and welcomes all public interest, non-profit, non-governmental, civil society organizations to support it.
 The Pledge and its support campaign will be used as a tool for conducting outreach and education, noting that local NGOs may work on chemicals, waste and/or SDGs-related issues, but have limited-to-no knowledge of the related global policies and 2020 timeframe.

 Toxics-Free SDGs Campaign Resources: